AbhinavGupta-de/book-store-frontend/README.md

 - One of the learnings was that as I have deployed my backend on Railway.app so while making the post request I have to use https in the url otherwise the request won't work as railway just doesn't allow any other request.

+- To add amazing alert notifications we used a library called notistack.
+It was very easy to use and it was very easy to customize it as well.

 ## Links

 - [Live Site](https://books-store-abhi.netlify.app/)